sachinkumar-official/Snaatak-Documentation/Sonarqube Quality gates README.md

 ## What are SonarQube Quality Gates?

-Quality Gates are simple rules in SonarQube that check your code for problems like bugs, security issues, and bad practices before the code moves forward.
+ Quality Gates in SonarQube are simple rule sets that check your code for bugs, security issues, and bad practices, ensuring it meets the required quality standards before moving forward in the development pipeline, so only safe, clean, and maintainable code progresses to the next stage.

 ---

 ## Why Use Quality Gates?

-Quality Gates help you catch issues early, make code safer, and keep your project healthy by stopping bad code from being released.
+Quality Gates act as a safety net that catches issues early, making code safer and projects healthier by stopping bad code from being released.
+They ensure only code meeting team standards moves forward, helping avoid bugs, improve coding practices, reduce costs, and deliver reliable software faster.

 ---